ROBOTICSENGINEER/social_humanoid_robots/README.md

-# social humanoid robots with GPGPU and IoT
+# Social humanoid robots with GPGPU and IoT

-social humanoid robots with GPGPU and IoT
+Social humanoid robots with GPGPU and IoT

 #### Paper Authors